Florian Neuhaus: Borussia Mönchengladbach

-2020–21 season

-On 12 September 2020, Neuhaus scored two goals as Gladbach defeated Oberneuland by a score of 8–0 in the first round of the DFB-Pokal.
+On 28 July 2023, Neuhaus extended his contract with the club until 2027.

 International career

-Neuhaus is a youth international for Germany.
+Neuhaus is a former youth international for Germany.
 He was called up to the senior Germany squad for the UEFA Nations League matches against Spain and Switzerland in September 2020.
 He made his debut on 7 October 2020, against Turkey in a friendly game, while scoring his first goal as well.
 On 19 May 2021, he was selected to the squad for the UEFA Euro 2020.